South Hills Power Plant

 Energy demand across southern Idaho, including the Magic Valley, continues to rise.
 By the end of the decade, Idaho Power’s peak demand is expected to increase by nearly 1,000 MW – nearly 15 times the combined output of the Shoshone Falls and Twin Falls hydroelectric plants

-The proposed South Hills Power Plant would provide up to 220 MW of energy – enough to power about 178,000 average homes.
+This plant will provide up to 222 MW of energy – enough to power about 178,000 average homes.
 It will sit on a 20-acre parcel at the northwest corner of Milner Road and 5200 N E Road in eastern Twin Falls County.
-This rural location has access to an existing natural gas pipeline to the south, and electrical infrastructure associated with the nearby Milner Dam hydro facility to access the electrical grid.
+This rural location has access to an existing natural gas pipeline to the south, and local transmission associated with the nearby Milner Dam hydro facility to access the electrical grid.

 Purpose and Need